 It marks an expansion of the so-called “Five Eyes” group of nations, a global alliance on intelligence issues, to include India and Japan.

 We owe it to all of our citizens, especially our children, to ensure their safety by continuing to unmask sexual predators and terrorists operating online, said UK Home Secretary Priti Patel, in reference to the statement issued on Sunday.

-It is essential that tech companies do not turn a blind eye to this problem and hamper their, as well as law enforcement’s, ability to tackle these sickening criminal acts.
+It is essential that tech companies do not turn a blind eye to this problem and hamper their and law enforcement’s ability to tackle these sickening criminal acts.
 Our countries urge all tech companies to work with us to find a solution that puts the public’s safety first, she said.